 Provides fundamental digital imaging skills.
 Learn to scan, optimize, enhance, colorize, and combine photographs.
 Emphasis will be placed on editing photographs, color management, and acquiring a basic understanding of Adobe Photoshop.
+Good computer and file management skills are recommended.
+This class may include students from multiple sections.

-- Use Photoshop tools to manipulate, enhance photographs, and apply styles, filters and adjustments to multiple layers. - 2.
+- 1. Use Photoshop tools to manipulate, enhance photographs, and apply styles, filters and adjustments to multiple layers. - 2.
 Explore Photoshop's curves, levels, hue saturation commands, and use the histogram to identify contrast problems in a photograph. - 3.
 Remove dust and scratches from a photograph and color tint a black and white image. - 4.
 Differentiate between various graphic file formats for print and web display. - 5.
 Create a graphic website banner and save an optimized image.